danisvice/My-Users-App/README.md

     - all users, creating new users, signing in, updating passwords, signing out,
     - and deleting users.
 These routes return responses in JSON format and involve
     - interacting with the User model to perform the necessary operations on the user records.

++       PART III: VIEWS
+    - The third part introduced the concept of views and included a
+    - route that responds with an HTML page.
+The HTML template, stored
+    - in the views directory, is named index.erb.
+It displays a table of user
+    - information, including firstname, lastname, age, and email.
+The template uses
+    - embedded Ruby (ERB) to dynamically render the user data retrieved from the database.

++       SUMMARY:
+-  To solve the problem, the solution involved writing the necessary Ruby code to implement
+- the user model, controller routes, and HTML template.
+The code utilizes the sinatra gem for
+- building the web application, the json gem for handling JSON responses, and the sqlite3 gem for
+- interacting with the SQLite database.
+The implementation follows the MVC architecture, separating
+- the concerns of data management, request handling, and view rendering.

 ## Installation